o-kaisan/text-clipper/README.md

 To make this setting permanent, add the above command to the appropriate shell configuration file (e.g., .bashrc, .bash_profile, or config.fish).

-## Customizing the Preview Background
+## Customizing the Preview Background Color

 Bash